LW-Homeless/ROADMAP/README_EN.md

 ## 🚀 About me
-I am passionate in software developement with an focusing in backend and system.
+I am passionate in software developement  focusing in backend and system architecture.
 Currently I'm building my profile using the platform [roadmap.sh](https://roadmap.sh), following a struture learning plan on key technologies such as Linux, Software design and Architecture, Data struture and algorithms, Python, PHP, SQL, React, and System design.

 ## 🛠️ Technologies and Tools
 - **programming languages:** Python, PHP, SQL